codogogo/topfish/README.md

 ### Other functionalities

-We also present a Python implementation of the famous Wordfish algorithm for text scaling.
-To know more, just run:
+We also offer a Python implementation of the famous Wordfish algorithm for text scaling.
+To know how to use it, just run:

 python wordfish.py -h